jtv/libpqxx/include/pqxx/doc/datatypes.md

 Long story short, the machinery for passing parameters needs to know: is this parameter a binary string, or not?
 In the normal case it can assume "no," and that's what it does.
-The text format is always a safe choice; we just try to use the binary format where it's faster.
+The text format is always a safe choice; we just try to use the binary format where it's faster, and safe.

-The `param_format` function template is what makes the decision.
+The `param_format` function template is what drives the decision.
 We specialise it for types which may be binary strings, and use the default for all other types.